What the corona mutation "Eris" means for autumn - Breaking Latest News

 “There remains a risk that a more dangerous variant will emerge, which could lead to a sudden increase in cases and deaths,” said WHO Director-General Tedros Adhanom Ghebreyesus in Geneva on Wednesday.
 The variant was first detected on February 17, 2023 – it has now appeared in at least 51 countries.

-The Robert Koch Institute has not yet reported official figures for Germany.
-As epidemiologist Timo Ulrichs emphasizes to FOCUS online, Eris has “very likely” already spread here.
+According to the Robert Koch Institute, the line was first registered in Germany at the end of March 2023.
+As epidemiologist Timo Ulrichs emphasizes to FOCUS online, Eris has “very likely” already spread further.
 “We hardly test anymore,” he says.
 “And even less is sequenced, so we only have a very limited view of the infection process and the presence of the variants and subvariants of the virus here in Germany.”

 Corona expert in autumn expects an increase in cases